massar/hashedrpz/README.md

 I recommend [Serious Cryptography by Jean-Philippe Aumasson](https://www.penguinrandomhouse.com/books/564922/serious-cryptography-by-jean-philippe-aumasson/) as a very good primer and background read and reference on these subjects.

 Thanks to [Paul Vixie](https://redbarn.org) and [Vernon Schryver](https://www.rhyolite.com) for [RPZ](https://tools.ietf.org/html/draft-ietf-dnsop-dns-rpz-00) and the many implementors of RPZ for enabling the blocking of malicious and the amazing work they have put into making the Internet a better place.

+Last, not least, thanks to [Peter van Dijk](https://github.com/habbie/) for many inputs and improvement suggestions.